 Effective communication therefore continues to be a key priority.
-The Person Centred Improvement Advisor ensures that Carers are kept well informed through regular newsletters, dedicated information leaflets and other relevant materials.
-Individual meetings with Carers and patient visitors can be arranged, and there is also the opportunity to join the Carers' Support Group.
+The Person Centred Improvement Team ensures that Carers are kept well informed through text messages and emails, information leaflets and other relevant materials.
+Individual meetings with Carers and patient visitors can be arranged.